aikepah/WaveEchoCRAWL/README.md

 - JavaScript enabled

 ## Credits
-- Inspired by Keith Amman's book "So You Want to Be a Game Master"
+- Inspired by Justin Alexander's book "So You Want to Be a Game Master"
 - Tailwind CSS for styling
 - D&D 5e resources from Flee Mortals and Monster Manual Expanded